Quantifiers on languages and codensity monads: Recognisers for operations given by -valued transductions

-In view of Theorem~\ref{thm:lift}, we know that whenever $(X,M)$ is a \swim, then so is $(\wS X,SM)$ with the actions of the internal monoid as in Lemma~\ref{lem:SM-acts-wSX}.
-Using this fact, as an intermediate step, we can prove the following general lemma.
+In view of Theorem~\ref{thm:lift}, we know that whenever $(X,M)$ is a \swim, then so is $(\wS X,SM)$ with the actions of the internal monoid as in Proposition~\ref{p:SM-acts-wSX}.
+Using this fact, we can prove the following lemma.

 \begin{lemma} If $(X,M)$ is a \swim, then so is